The stars at night, shine big and bright, deep in the heart of Texas...

 16710 Ranch Rd.
 965 Fredericksburg, TX

-This tucked away joy is without a doubt one of the best places to stargaze in Central Texas.
+This big hunk of granite and the surrounding areas are without a doubt some of the best places to stargaze in Central Texas.
 Pick any place around the park to sit and soak in the spirituality of the stars.
 Enchanted Rock’s rural dark skies are enough to view the Milky Way, designating Enchanted Rock as an International Dark Sky Park.
 Park employees have taken significant steps to minimize nighttime lighting in the park, but still need the help of locals and protection from encroaching city lights.
-So after a day of play and adventure, respect park rules and enjoy a million points of light shining down in this beautiful and peaceful space.
+After a day of play and adventure, respect park rules and enjoy a million points of light shining down in this beautiful and peaceful space.

 Photo Credit: Lost Maples State